mcr/ipsecme-ikev2-sa-ts-payloads/draft-kampati-ipsecme-ikev2-sa-ts-payloads-opt.md

 The payload optimization at rekeying IKE SAs MUST NOT be used unless both peers have indicated their support of this extension by using the negotiation method described in {{negotiation}}.
-If the initiator decides to optimize the payloads at the time of rekeying IKE SAs, then it includes the SA_UNCHANGED notification in its CREATE_CHILD_SA exchange message.
-If the initiator decides not to do the optimization, then it just sends the rekeying request message as the original way, the rekeying is conducted as {{!RFC7296}} defined.
-If the initiator and responder decides to do the optimization, then the IKE SA rekeying uses PFS by default.

-### Rekeying IKE SAs When No Change of Initiator and Responder's Cryptographic Suites {#ikerekeynochange}

-At the time of rekeying an IKE SA, when the initiator determines there is no change on its cryptographic suites since this IKE SA was created or last rekeyed, it MAY send the SA_UNCHANGED notification payload instead of the SA payloads in the rekeying request message.
+At the time of rekeying an IKE SA, when the initiator determines there is no change on its cryptographic suites since this IKE SA was created or last rekeyed, it MUST send the REKEY_OPTIMIZED notification payload instead of the SA payloads in the rekeying request message.
-In this SA_UNCHANGED notification, it contains the initiator’s new Security Parameter Index (SPI) used for creating the new IKE SA.
+In this REKEY_OPTIMIZED notification, it contains the initiator’s new Security Parameter Index (SPI) used for creating the new IKE SA.

-After receiving the initiator’s rekeying request message with the SA_UNCHANGED notification and no SA payloads, the responder knows that the initiator wants to optimize the rekeying payload.
-Then when it determines that there is also no change in its cryptographic suites, the responder MAY send the rekeying respond message to the initiator with the SA_UNCHANGED notification payload instead of the SA payloads.
-In this SA_UNCHANGED notification, it contains the responder’s new SPI used for creating the new IKE SA.
+After receiving the initiator’s rekeying request message with the REKEY_OPTIMIZED notification and no SA payloads, the responder knows that the initiator wants to optimize the rekeying payload.
+Then when it determines that there is also no change in its cryptographic suites, the responder MUST send the rekeying respond message to the initiator with the REKEY_OPTIMIZED notification payload instead of the SA payloads.
+In this REKEY_OPTIMIZED notification, it contains the responder’s new SPI used for creating the new IKE SA.

 According to the initiator’s new SPI and the responder’s new SPI, the